Vietnamese Revolutionary Youth League: Support from China

-Furthermore, collaborating with Vietnamese revolutionaries, the Seamen's Union of CCP used to help to send pamphlets and periodicals (like Thanh Nien) to Vietnam, Siam and Laos, to promote the League's anticolonial movements in their home country as well as overseas Vietnamese communities in other Southeast Asian countries.
+In cooperation with Vietnamese revolutionaries, the CCP Seamen's Union also helped transport pamphlets and periodicals, including Thanh Niên, to Vietnam, Siam, and Laos, promoting the League's anticolonial activities both in Vietnam and among overseas Vietnamese communities in Southeast Asia.

-After April 1927, the League confronted a very difficult situation and was finally forced to move to Kowloon, because of the breakup of the CCP-KMT United Front and Chiang Kai-shek's persecution of communists.
-Even at that time, the Guangzhou Provincial Committee still tried to offer their support to solve their problems of living, and to restore the communications between the Comintern and the League's regional branches in Vietnam.
+After April 1927, the League faced increasing difficulties following the collapse of the CCP–KMT United Front and the ensuing persecution of communists under Chiang Kai-shek.
+It was eventually forced to relocate to Kowloon.
+Even then, the Guangzhou Provincial Committee attempted to assist by helping resolve the League's living difficulties and by working to restore communication between the Comintern and the League's regional branches in Vietnam.